natefinch/npf/content/blog/happy-path-myth.md

 Languages with exceptions swallow the myth of the happy path hook, line, and sinker.
 They let you write *just* a single codepath for your "happy path" and obfuscate the other paths.
 The problem being, of course, that the happy path isn't special.
-Life isn't ideal, and you *will* deviate from the happy path, probably quite often.
+Life isn't ideal, and your program *will* deviate from the happy path, probably quite often.

-Except that now, your error handling code is far from the code that generates the error.
+The problem with exceptions is that your error handling code is far from the code that generates the error.
 This is the very worst thing you can do in a codebase - tie two pieces of code together that are very closely related, but spacially far apart.
+This is true of Haskell and similar languages' error monads that just exit the function early with an error if they fail.
+It's multiple invisible code paths that you have to do a lot of spelunking in the codebase to understand.

+This